 Jacob Gould Schurman Professor of Computer Graphics, Cornell University

-Since 1966, Dr. Greenberg has been researching and teaching in the field of computer graphics.
-During the past 30 years, he has been primarily concerned with research advancing the state-of-the-art in computer graphics and utilizing these techniques as they may be applied to a variety of disciplines.
-He has taught courses in computer graphics in Computer Science, computer-aided design in Architecture, computer animation in Art, and technology strategy in the Business School.
+Since 1966, Dr. Greenberg has been researching and teaching in the field of computer graphics and utilizing these techniques as they may be applied to a variety of disciplines.
+He has taught courses in computer graphics in Computer Science, computer-aided design in Engineering and Architecture, computer animation in Art, and technology strategy in the Business School.

-Working with the General Electric Visual Simulation Laboratory, he produced a sophisticated computer graphics movie, "Cornell in Perspective" as early as 1971.
-He is the author of hundreds of articles on computer graphics (including two published in Scientific American, May 1974 and February, 1991, both of which have been highly publicized); and he has lectured extensively on the uses of computer graphics techniques in research applications.
+Working with the General Electric Visual Simulation Laboratory, he produced a sophisticated computer graphics movie, "Cornell in Perspective" as early as 1971, and is an author of hundreds of articles on computer graphics.

 His current research has been focused on physically accurate rendering algorithms, which are perceptually indistinguishable from real world scenes and thus appropriate for VR/AR.
 All of this research occurs at Cornell’s Program of Computer Graphics.

 He is proudest of his students, many of whom are now faculty at the best universities in the United States, and those who started such well-known companies as Pixar and Autodesk to name a few.
 Fourteen of his students have now won Hollywood’s technical Oscars.
 This past year, hundreds of industry leaders, academics, and former students gathered in San Francisco to celebrate his teaching legacy.